avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 22 : Stacks
 Shorthand helpers that build on top of our flexbox utilities to make component layout faster and easier than ever.

+### - Day 23 : Spinners
+Indicate the loading state of a component or page with Bootstrap spinners, built entirely with HTML, CSS, and no JavaScript.